About Polkadot, a platform for Web3

-Polkadot is the first project by Web3 Foundation, a Swiss Foundation founded to facilitate a fully functional and user-friendly decentralized web.
+Polkadot is the flagship project by Web3 Foundation, a Swiss Foundation founded to facilitate a fully functional and user-friendly decentralized web.

 The Web3 Foundation is partnering with best-in-class entities to build Polkadot and foster development of the services and applications that will run on it.